Dragonmystic707/exalted-reincarnated/docs/System.md

 **Full**.

-**Partial** means that the Attacking Player has a -3 Disadvantage–effectively increasing the defending Player’s DV by 3.
+**Partial** means that the Attacking Player has a -3 Disadvantage--effectively increasing the defending Player’s DV by 3.

 **Full** means that they cannot be attacked by mortal means.